madebycollins/Repo-Init/README.md

 ## How to use
 - Clone or download the repo
 - Place the **init_repo.sh** inside the root of your work folder
+- Replace the example@example.com email & name with your work email and name
-- Everytime you start working on a new project, run this file to create and initialise the repo for you
+- Run the file each time you begin working on a new work or personal project to have the directory & repo initialised for you